Knitter/codices/README.md

 ```
 Root Folder
-├──codices
+├── codices
 │   ├── app         # main Codices application, offers backend/web access
 │   ├── commom      # source file shared by all other applications
 │   ├── console     # application for console/maintenance usage
 │   ├── migrations  # contains all database migrations
 │   └── rest        # application that provides the REST API
 │
-│──public           # root of the public webserver's folder
+├── public          # root of the public webserver's folder
 │   ├── app         # contains the entry script and public resources for the main Codices application
 │   └── rest        # contains the entry script for the REST API
 │
+├── sql             # SQL version of the migration files, it can be used to install/upgrade where composer is unavailable
+│
-└──vendor           # required system libraries, managed by composer
+└── vendor          # required system libraries, managed by composer
 ```

 ## Codices application